digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/lifecycling.rst

 From a design perspective, a lifecycler is often the party that defines the lifecycle events happening on an instrument (although they can be different).
 In the simplified example above, it is the bank.
 In a more realistic example, it would probably be the issuer.
-In some special cases like Elections, if we really need the owner to be the lifecycler in order to choose which "path" they would like to lifecycle the instrument with, we can use a delegation contract.
+In some special cases, if we really need the owner to be the lifecycler, we can use a delegation contract.

 The lifecycler is currently trusted with: